x4v13r64/CMSpyder/README.md

 1. ~~Simple prototype django application using celery (sqlite backend)~~
 2. ~~Initial architecture for plugin-based detection~~
 3. Container (docker) architecture for spyder and backend **[in progress]**
+4. Flower integration to monitor tasks
-4. Additional features and backend hardening
+5. Additional features and backend hardening
-5. Tests, documentation and CI
+6. Tests, documentation and CI
 7. Jekyll github-hosted website with daily statistics
 8. Additional plugins